Operations > Computing > FAQ > Computing Labs

 - linuxsrv01 - larger system with 64 CPU cores and quite a bit of memory.

 - The linux lab systems are licensed and funded only for academic use.
-Please do not run any research related software on these systems, especially for MATLAB, which is licensed under a substantial academic-only discount.
+Please do not run any research related software on these systems

 - Nodes run CentOS release 7 (64-bit).
 For specifics on the CPU, memory, and OS, check /etc/redhat-release, /proc/cpuinfo, and run the free command.